 Replacing the UAI, the ATAR was introduced in 2009 to unify the university entrance system in Australia.
-Before the ATAR, each state and territory had their own system – UAI in New South Wales and Australian Capital Territory, TER in South Australia, and ENTER in Victoria.
-Queensland is the only state in Australia that has yet to adopt the ATAR (it will continue to use Overall Position until 2020).
+Before the ATAR, each state and territory had their own system - UAI in New South Wales and Australian Capital Territory, TER in South Australia, ENTER in Victoria and OP (overall position) in Queensland.

 How To Maximise Your ATAR